lucasgonzalezzan/lucasgonzalezzan/Alfabeto_Italiano_Bot/README.md

 > 2022-03-16 17:04:27,464 - root - INFO - Processing 1 menssages, last update_id was 441657297 <br/>
 > 2022-03-16 17:04:27,464 - telegram_msg_process - DEBUG - Last command was: None <br/>

-Logging is saved in "bot.log".
-Optionally, we can set the debuggin level via the environment variable:
+Logging is saved in "rotating.bot.log" which rotate logs every 2MB into a new file.
+Optionally, we can set the debugging level via the environment variable:
 ```
 LOGLVL = DEBUG
 export LOGLVL